310mc/https-310mc.github.io-tl/source/_posts/sub_story/legendary_hero.md

 {% endbubble %}

 {% note narration %}
-**Note:** This story was released on Aug 26th 2017, and was the first story to reveal Ryusei Rainbow.
+**Note:** This story was released on August 26th 2017, and was the first story to reveal Ryusei Rainbow.
 {% endnote %}

 <div toc>{% btn /translations#Idol-Stories,, star, Index %}</div>